BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 ![Starting Instrumentation](images/StartingInstrumentation.png)

 > [!NOTE]
-> Don't worry if you get intermittent 500 errors as part of this walk-through.
-These errors are intentional to show how exceptions are displayed in the traces.
+> Don't worry if you get intermittent 500 errors or exceptions when running this project.
+These errors are intentional to show how exceptions are handled within the telemetry.

 - [Instrumenting the AuthenticationService](#instrumenting-the-authenticationservice)
   - [Starting with the basics](#starting-with-the-basics)